 $650: NAD C338, 50×2

 C338 is an absolute stunner for the money!
 With NAD’s patented Soft Clipping and Power Driver circuits, C338 provides a real slice of audiophile quality.
 NAD amps sound at least twice as strong as their power ratings imply and are stable into low impedances.
 With a modern array of features including USB-B, Bluetooth & MM phono, C338 is a nice buy!
 Has sub out, not pre out.

 As you would infer, C368 is the bigger brother with quite a bit more power.
 It lets you drive a hungrier speaker and deliver stronger bass.
 C368 will drive almost any speaker respectably- even the big dogs!
 So going modest in price on the amp might make good sense so you can spend more on the speakers, where you’ll surely appreciate it.
 C368 has modern inputs and pre-outs.

 $1500: Rogue Sphinx V2, 100×2

 Sphinx is a wonderfully mellow, tube based integrated amp built in Pa.
 The preamp uses two 12AU7s, the amp section is solid state.
 It has MM phono and three high level inputs.
 It’s a super value for you vinyl lovers and people that own a fine CD player.
 No DAC on board.
-It can drive Maggie 1.7s ($2200pr) pretty comfortably.
+It can drive Maggie 1.7i’s ($2200pr) pretty comfortably.
 It’s an intriguing entry into the budget audiophile market and my favorite choice south of $2k if you’re not a head banger.

 $2500: Rogue Cronus Magnum V2, 100×2

 For analog lovers and SACD owners, Cronus Magnum V2 approaches rarified air.
 The preamp and amp sections are tubed.
 MM phono is on board.
 Think warm and mellow, no tinge of grit or sizzle.
 No DAC on board.

 $3800: Hegel H-190, 150×2

 Hegel’s H-190 mates strength and music.
 It has an on board DAC and interfaces with DNLA and has Airplay.
-This may well be the best integrated amp value on the market as it has some usable technology with among the gutsiest performances you can get.
 All Hegels provide a level of detail, immediacy and bass impact that are the class or their price ranges.

 $6000: Hegel H-360 Integrated Amp, 250×2